dehayol/w3e_wordpress/README.md

 # w3e_wordpress
-Wordpress image for the triple environment
+Wordpress image for the triple environment.
+Preconfigured for W3Total Cache